-Goods, works and services financed under the project lean-will be procured in accordance with AF's the UN Procurement Manual Procurement Guidelines.
+Goods, works and services financed under the project will be procured in accordance with the UN Procurement Manual.
 International Competitive Bidding (ICB) procedures will be used for major civil works contracts estimated to cost over \$1.0 million, and for supply contracts valued over \$500,000.
 Procurement of civil works valued at less than \$1.0 million equivalent will be undertaken through national competitive bidding (NCB).
 Shopping procedures will be followed for materials and equipment packages or works estimated to cost less than \$100,000 equivalent.
-Local procurement procedures will be used for the small village level civil works and supply contracts.
-To the extent possible, for local procurement, quotations will be invited from at least three suppliers or contractors.